Published By Janet Gershen-Siegel at November 26th, 2017

 Loan amounts are available up to $5 million.
 Loan qualification requirements are the same as for other SBA programs.

 This one advances against expected inventory and accounts receivables.
-It was made in order to help seasonal businesses.
+It was created in order to help seasonal businesses.
 Loan or revolving are offered.

 Finances the direct labor and material cost associated with performing assignable contracts.
-Loan or revolving are on offer.
+Loan or revolving are offered.

-Made for general contractors or builders constructing or renovating commercial or residential buildings.
-It helps to subsidize direct labor-and material costs, where the building project functions as the collateral.
+Created for general contractors or builders constructing or renovating commercial or residential buildings.
+It is used to subsidize direct labor-and material costs, where the building project functions as the collateral.
 Loan or revolving are offered.

 This asset-based revolving line of credit of right up to $200,000.
 This line works like a standard asset-based line except that some of the more stringent servicing requirements are foregone, providing the business can regularly show repayment capability from capital for the total.